Limberjack/MazerBlender/README.md

 	- Not only generates labyrinths, but also allows to modify them

 	- Allows to add other models to labyrinths, so they can be exported as a single mesh

+	- Could be ran from the system termial, what could be used in automatation

 **Disadvantages:**

 	- Blender is needed

-	- For only .stl and .fbx exporting is available
+	- For only .stl is available

-	- Blenders assets size is different from Gazebos

-	- For now only three types of "labyrinths" are avaliable

-**Instructions:**
+**GUI Instructions:**

 1) Install Blender and add Mazer.py as an addon